Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 You can check the video below to revise the process of planting and growing Bunching Onions from seeds.

-Bunching Onions require transplanting to halt the danger of root crowding in planters.
+Bunching Onions requires transplanting to a bigger pot or warm ground to reduce the danger of root plugging.

-Bunching Onions require slightly wide space for their roots to roam freely in the soil with each growth.
+They also require slightly wide legroom space for root growth to roam freely in the soil with each step.

-You can begin transplanting when the ground temperature reaches around 15-20°C.
+You can begin transplanting when the ground temperature reaches around 59-68°F.

 - Border a required garden patch using wooden planks and amend the area with the homemade mix to a foot depth.

-- Prepare rows of soil about 9 inches apart using a trowel.
+- Prepare rows of soil about 9 inches apart using a gardening trowel.

 - Gently uproot the seedlings from the containers and transplant them along the row length.

-- Firm the soil around the Onion roots to hold the seedlings in their place.
+- Then, firm the soil around the onion roots to hold the seedlings in their place.

 - The seedlings need to be 4-6 inches apart in each row.